Tensor Products of Classifiable C*-algebras: Criterions for s to be in

+{According to Theorem \ref{T1}, we just need to show that $A \otimes F$ is in $TA{\cal C}$ for some simple unital AF-algebra $F$.}

-\begin{proof} Note that ${\rm Tor}(K_0(C)) = \{ 0 \}$, by Lemma 8.1 of \cite{G-K0OfMultAlgOfRR0CA} , $K_0(C)$ is an unperforated Riesz group.
-It follows from the Effros-Handelman-Shen theorem (Theorem 2.2 of \cite{EHS}) that there exists a unital separable simple AF-algebra $B$ with \beq (K_0(B), K_0(B)_+,[1_B])=(K_0(C), K_0(C)_+, [1_C]). \eneq
+{ By Theorem 3.7 of \cite{Martin-Pasnicu}, we know that $K_0(C)$ is weakly unperforated.
+By Theorem 2.7 of \cite{Goodearl-RieszDecomp}, $K_0(C)$ has the Riesz interpolation property.
+As $\mbox{Tor}(K_0(C)) = 0$, we have that $K_0(C)$ is an unperforated Riesz group.} It follows from the Effros-Handelman-Shen theorem (Theorem 2.2 of \cite{EHS}) that there exists a unital separable simple AF-algebra $B$ with